 I am an all day, every day wedding photographer.
 When I’m not shooting, I’m thinking about images, my craft, the process and how I can make the most memorable and enduring photographs possible.
-I am also a photographic educator, teaching studio lighting, history of photography, Photoshop and Lightroom, and fundamentals of photography to students of the Visual Arts Center in Old Towne Portsmouth.
+I am also a photographic educator, teaching studio lighting, history of photography, Photoshop/Lightroom, and fundamentals of photography to students of the Visual Arts Center in Old Towne Portsmouth.
 I am the father of two wonderful children and I am always photographing them of course.
-Before I got into wedding photography I was in the US Army, photographing the V Corps and 76th Army Band in tours through Iraq and Germany.
+Before I got into wedding photography I was in the active duty in the Army, photographing the V Corps and 76th Army Band in tours through Iraq and Germany.
 I have photographed for several newspapers including the Virginian-Pilot and my commercial photographs have been published on book covers and in numerous advertising campaigns for companies like Chrysler Motors, Maxim Magazine, Snow Business UK, Bank of America, The Republican Party of Virginia, Harley-Davidson, and the Norwegian Tourism Board.

 In 2007, I chose to focus my career on wedding photography because of the unique opportunity it presented to connect with people in a meaningful and fulfilling way.
 Wedding photographers need to be technically minded.
 We’re out there juggling a whole orchestra of equipment on location in changing light.
 We need to have a backup for every camera and lens we use and backups for those too.
 We deal with thousands of images every weekend and we can not afford to lose a single one.
 Wedding photographers need to know when t stress every detail and plan for every contingency.
 We are arriving early and never late to a deadline.
 These things come naturally to me and I pride myself in being a consummate professional, but there is still more required of us.